Keep it simple with these 18 delicious Whole30-friendly meals that are Dietitian-approved and can be made in a matter of minutes.

 This isn’t just any ol’ salad!
 In fact, it may be one of the best salads you’ll ever make and will likely become a menu staple during your Whole30 and beyond.
 Hearty enough to be hubby-approved.
 Served with sautéed plantains for a quality source of carbs.
 Made with a homemade Whole30-compliant taco seasoning.
 Recipe below.

 How to make: In a skillet over medium-high heat, brown ground meat of choice.
 Once browned, add taco seasoning and 1/2 cup water per pound of meat.
 Simmer until liquid is absorbed.
-For Plantains: Place a skillet over medium-high heat and add 1 tbsp. of coconut oil.
+For Plantains: Place a skillet over medium-high heat and add 1 tbsp. of fat of choice (coconut oil, ghee, avocado oil, olive oil).
 Once oil is hot, add slices of plantains.
 Cook on each side for 3-5 minutes or until golden brown and add a pinch of sea salt.
 Assemble salad, top with Whole30-compliant toppings and enjoy!

 Simple Stir-fry on Cauli-rice (25 minutes)